Relationship Breakdown: 3 signs that indicate it’s time for a change

 At Safe Place Therapy we know why it’s important to get out of these relationships and can help you through this process.
 We can also – if your partner is willing – help them to mitigate their BPD condition.
 That also means if you are reading this and you think you might have BPD, we can help you.

 Sometimes you live with a partner who can be charming and fun but you eventually realise they are utterly selfish.
 You are simply there for their benefit.
-This kind of partner clings on to you, or you may realise they are simply attempting to manipulate you into staying in the relationship.
+This kind of partner clings on to you.
+Or you may realise they are simply attempting to manipulate you into staying in the relationship.
 They may be highly emotionally abusive at one time, then apparently loving at another.
 They may have a condition called Narcissistic Personality Disorder or NPD.
-We have dedicated pages on our site linked to this topic that will help you answer the questions ‘how do I break up with a Narcissist’ and also generally ‘how do I break up with an abusive partner.”
+We have dedicated pages on our site linked to this topic.
+These will help you answer the questions ‘how do I break up with a Narcissist’ and also generally ‘how do I break up with an abusive partner.”

 Equally, it may be you who is worried you might be showing these behaviours.
 If you are reading this and asking yourself “do I have NPD?”.
 We are happy to start the discussion using a phone, Skype, etc. if you prefer.